leroyguillaume/autoplaylist/README.md

 ## Synchronization workflow

-For every 6 hours, the synchronizer will:
-1. fetch the tracks from the playlist *source*
+1. Fetch the tracks from the playlist *source*
-2. start synchronization of all playlists based on this *source*:
+2. Start synchronization of all playlists based on this *source*:
-   1. fetch the tracks from the playlist *target*
+   1. Fetch the tracks from the playlist *target*
-   2. for each track of the *source*, if it matches the playlist predicate, add it to the *target*
+   2. For each track of the *source*, if it matches the playlist predicate, add it to the *target*
-   3. for each track of the *target*, if it doesn't match the playlist predicate, remove it from the *target*
+   3. For each track of the *target*, if it doesn't match the playlist predicate, remove it from the *target*

-Note a synchronization can be triggered manually via the REST API.
+Note a synchronization can be triggered manually via the REST API by an admin.

 ## Architecture